kundajelab/chrombpnet/chrombpnet/helpers/preprocessing/reads_to_bigwig/README.md

-# Preprocessing scripts for chrombpnet
+# Preprocessing scripts for ChromBPNet

-The scripts in this folder are pre-processing steps to convert input reads to Bigwig format for trainining chrombpnet models.
+The scripts in this folder are pre-processing steps to convert input reads to Bigwig format for trainining ChromBPNet models.

 ## Requirements